Best Website for Herkimer Diamond Information

 The very first mineralization in the Herkimer district is shown where the limestone is turned into dolostone - and dolomite crystals can be seen lining small vugs and on the walls of larger pockets.
 There is evidence that there were several episodes of dolomite mineralization and that the chemical makeup of the dolomite (and thus its color) may vary across the Herkimer district.

 On the host rock page is a discussion of weathering.
 It is important to note that glacial erosion made it possible for man to see the deposits at the surface.
 Over the past 12,000 years since the glacier, water has been running through the deposits leaving clear and obvious effects.
 The most notable is the occurrence of smooth walled empty pockets, or mini-caves.
-Other notable effects include the etching of calcite and dolomite, changing iron sulfides into rust, fracturing Herkimer diamonds (which involves freezing and thawing the water) and the deposition of mud (some of which may be reworked clay).
+Other notable effects include the etching of calcite and dolomite, changing iron sulfides into rust, fracturing Herkimer diamonds (which involves freezing and thawing the water) and the deposition of mud (some of which may be reworked clay of hydrothermal origin).

 There is black material at every Herkimer diamond mine/deposit.
 This material is hardened hydrocarbon, or solidified oil.
 There are also locations within the Herkimer district that have large amounts of this hydrocarbon and no Herkimer diamonds.
 The evidence supporting that definition of this black material as fossilized hydrocarbon is presented on the hydrocarbon page and on the quartz sphere page.